Add Color Indoors With Bromeliads and Poinsettias

 Look for poinsettias with thick and stocky stems, deep and intense colors, and leaves that go all the way down the stem.

 Make sure to wrap poinsettias during transportation on cold days.
 Poinsettias drop their leaves when exposed to sudden temperature changes.
+Make sure during seasonal changes you are aware of how you place your plants.

 Keep poinsettias in bright and natural light at least six hours a day.